 Our intent is that the Key Stage 3 curriculum will challenge and inspire students throughout the 3 years.
 Throughout their 3 years of study, students will develop a firm foundation that enables them to flourish and progress into Key Stage 4.
 Our Key Stage 3 offer is broad and balanced, inspires a rich love of learning and the accumulation of knowledge.
 There is an emphasis on developing reading, writing and oracy skills across all subjects.
-Each subject is delivered in a modular format, based on the national curriculum and carefully sequenced to build on prior learning.
+Each subject is delivered in a modular format, based on the National Curriculum and carefully sequenced to build on prior learning.
 Students demonstrate their learning through key summative assessment points; this ensures that their knowledge and understanding is secure and that key knowledge can be transferred to long term memory.
-Regular formative assessment and incisive feedback, often in the form of low stakes retrieval tests, allows for swift identification of learning gaps or misconceptions and crucially for knowledge to be embedded.
-Students have the confidence to be fluent in their use of knowledge, progressing through Key Stage 3 into Key Stage 4.
+Regular formative assessment and incisive feedback allows for swift identification of learning gaps or misconceptions and crucially for knowledge to be embedded.
+This ensures students can confidently progress into Key Stage 4.